manpagez: man pages & more

 given a color, the "E" color applies to error messages, and the

 "s" color applies to other standout text.
-The "d" and "u"
+The lowercase letters

-letters refer to bold and underline text formed by overstriking
+refer to bold and underline text formed by overstriking with

-with backspaces (see the -U option), not to text using ANSI
+backspaces (see the -U option) and to non-content text (such as

 A lowercase letter may be followed by a + to indicate that the